twigphp/Twig/doc/templates.rst

 Sequence destructuring also works with iterators (any ``Traversable`` value).
 Values are extracted in iteration order and keys are ignored.
-The iterator is consumed lazily: only as many values as there are variables are fetched, and the expression returns the iterator itself.
+The iterator is consumed lazily: only as many values as there are slots in the pattern are fetched (an empty slot consumes a value too), and the expression returns the iterator itself.

 Object Destructuring
 ~~~~~~~~~~~~~~~~~~~~